 Demon Identification and Characteristics

-The Paranormal Clergy is group of demonology experts in the United States founded by Bishop James Long, a bishop with the Independent Catholic Church.
+The Paranormal Clergy is a group of demonology experts in the United States founded by Bishop James Long, a bishop with the Independent Catholic Church.
 Bishop Long has worked numerous cases with reports of demonic activity, including on the television show Ghost Adventures.
 According to the Paranormal Clergy, there are multiple signs of demonic infestation or possession, including:

 - Unexplainable foul odors